DIY Valentine hearts made from any craft supplies, for free!

 How to glue on buttons to cover a Valentine heart template.

-Gluing on buttons
+Gluing buttons to hearts

 How to cut, glue and trim twine or string onto a rustic craft valentine heart template.